 If you find a recipe you really like, make enough so it can serve for lunch or dinner another day during the week.
 You can also search for recipes that might make more than you are planning on eating.

-For example, my Drunken Lentil recipe makes about 6-8 servings, I make it for dinner one night and then have it as a side dish for dinner another night as well as for lunch during the week.
+For example, my Hearty Veggie Chili recipe makes about 6-8 high protein servings, I make it for dinner one night and then have it as a side dish for dinner another night as well as for lunch during the week.